 The BCCSA remains open for business.
 Our staff continue to work remotely throughout the summer as we develop our transition plan to returning to the office.

 Education | Classroom Courses

-We appreciate your patience and understanding as we navigate and respond to the situation.
-Thank you for actively participating in preventing the spread of the virus.
+BCCSA will continue to offer VILT courses on a permanent basis.
+In addition, as facilities start to open, we will be able to offer more In-Class courses.
+Please watch our course calendar for options, or contact the BCCSA training department at firstname.lastname@example.orgThank you for actively participating in preventing the spread of the virus.
 Please call or email us at 604.636.3675 or email@example.com if you have questions or concerns.